 ERPNext uses wkhtmltopdf (with patched Qt) to generate PDF reports.
 Since this package was dropped from Ubuntu 24 repositories, we install it manually.
 This ensures you can generate invoices and reports locally, a common requirement for ERP development.

-# 1. Install libssl dependency (Required for legacy wkhtmltopdf) wget http://archive.ubuntu.com/ubuntu/pool/main/o/openssl/libssl1.1_1.1.1f-1ubuntu2_amd64.deb && \ sudo dpkg -i libssl1.1_1.1.1f-1ubuntu2_amd64.deb && \ # 2.
-Install wkhtmltopdf wget https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6.1-3/wkhtmltox_0.12.6.1-3.jammy_amd64.deb && \ sudo dpkg -i wkhtmltox_0.12.6.1-3.jammy_amd64.deb && \ # 3.
-Fix missing dependencies sudo apt --fix-broken install -y
+cd ~ && \ # 1.
+Install libssl dependency (Required for legacy wkhtmltopdf) wget http://archive.ubuntu.com/ubuntu/pool/main/o/openssl/libssl1.1_1.1.1f-1ubuntu2_amd64.deb && \ sudo dpkg -i libssl1.1_1.1.1f-1ubuntu2_amd64.deb && \ # 2.
+Download wkhtmltopdf wget https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6.1-3/wkhtmltox_0.12.6.1-3.jammy_amd64.deb && \ # 3.
+Install & Fix Dependencies # This first attempt usually fails due to missing dependencies like xfonts-75dpi sudo dpkg -i wkhtmltox_0.12.6.1-3.jammy_amd64.deb || sudo apt --fix-broken install -y && \ # 4.
+Final Install (Ensure it is fully configured) sudo dpkg -i wkhtmltox_0.12.6.1-3.jammy_amd64.deb

 Developers often encounter issues with emoji support or strict mode in MariaDB.
 Let's configure it correctly from the start.